samolaogun/account1/README.md

-# Matrix
+# Bubble
-Matrix is a code review boilerplate maintained and used by [Sam Olaogun]{http://twitter.com/samolaogun}.
+Bubble is a code review boilerplate maintained and used by [Sam Olaogun]{http://twitter.com/samolaogun}.

 ## Setup
 Setup your project.
 Make sure that you have [SASS]{http://sass-lang.org} installed.